-The human brain is by far the most researched and (ironically), the most bizarre phenomena that scientists deal with today.
-The way we perceive different things we are exposed to is determined by this very fragile and sophisticated super-computer sheltered inside our skull.
-This list of movies portray mental disorders in the most authentic way.
-And for obvious reasons, portraying mental health on screen is challenge for everyone: both directors and actors.
+The human brain is by far the most researched and the most complex subject that scientists deal with today.
+The way we perceive the different things that we are exposed to is determined by this very fragile and sophisticated super-computer sheltered inside our skull.
+It really is a fascinating thing to explore.
+In this article, we talk about films that portray mental disorders in the most authentic way.
+And for obvious reasons, portraying mental health on screen is a challenge for everyone: both directors and actors.
 That’s why you find such movies being made only once in a while.
-Despite the challenge, few filmmakers have been able to break-through and were able to make great films about mental illness.
-Here is the list of top mental health and mental illness films ever.
-If you are interested, you can watch some of these movies about mental illness on Netflix or Amazon Prime or even Hulu.
+But despite the challenge, few filmmakers have been able to break through and were able to make great films on the subject.
+Here is the list of top mental health and mental illness films ever made.
+If you are interested, you can watch some of these best movies about mental illness on Netflix, Amazon Prime or even Hulu.

 10. A Beautiful Mind (2001)

-‘A Beautiful Mind’ is based on the life of the of John Forbes Nash, Jr. An asocial Princeton University student, he is more than just a mathematician; making revolutionary breakthroughs in the field of mathematics.
-On learning that he suffers from a serious mental disorder, John treads on a path of self discovery; further attaining international acclaim by being awarded with a Nobel Prize in the year 1994.
+‘A Beautiful Mind’ is based on the life of the of John Forbes Nash, Jr. An asocial Princeton University student, he is more than just a mathematician, making revolutionary breakthroughs in the field of mathematics.
+On learning that he suffers from a serious mental disorder, John treads on a path of self discovery.
+He later attains international acclaim and was awarded with a Nobel Prize in the year 1994.

 Read More: Best Motivational Movies of All Time